Cissus vitiginea (Vitaceae) - Wild grapes

 5. Traditional and Ethnobotanical uses covering the Medicinal uses.

-Formulation: Stem paste or poultice.
+Formulation: Fresh stem paste or juice.

 Anti-inflammatory & Analgesic (for Arthritis and Body Aches)